Israel – Germany Tax Treaty

 germany flag

-Germany has a successful economy with a high share on the global market, and its leading exports are industrial goods.
+Germany has a successful economy with a high share of the global market, and its leading exports are industrial goods.
 Some of the industries that Germany specializes in are green technologies, which consist of products in the field of environmental and climate protection.
 The country is also known for its ground-breaking inventions such as the motorbike, tram, and car, and researchers and engineers continue to develop creative and worldly ideas for innovation.
-The Automotive industry remains Germany’s leading economic sector as the industry brought in 441 billion euros in 2021.

 Several agreements were signed between Israel and Germany:

-In 1980, a bilateral agreement entered into force between Israel and Germany.
-This agreement was aimed at providing legal protection for the activities of investors and investments from non-commercial risks.
+The bilateral Agreement on International Investments between Israel and Germany was signed on June 23, 1976, and entered into force on April 14, 1980.
+This agreement aims to provide legal protection for the activities of investors and investments from non-commercial risks.
 This agreement encourages mutual investment between Israel and Germany by creating a safe, comfortable investment climate.

 To read the agreement in English, click here.